Subscribe to RSS feeds Bulkowski Blog via RSS

 Warning lineDraw a line parallel to the 30-degree trendline and lead-in height above it (the lowest line parallel to AB).
 The line warns that the stock is making a move and is entering the sell zone, an area between the warning and sell lines.

-Sell lineDraw additional trendlines parallel to the warning line, each lead-in height above it (E, shows as the green arrows).
+Sell lineDraw additional trendlines parallel to the warning line, each lead-in height above it (E, shown as the green arrows).
 Consider selling when price touches the sell line, especially if the bump is narrow not rounded.
 Delay selling if price continues moving up.
 When the stock rounds over and touches a lower sell line (C), then close out your position.
 The figure to the right shows the sell lines and price piercing a lower sell line, suggesting it is time to take profit.

 PullbacksPullbacks hurt performance.
 The link to the left defines a pullback, and this link shows performance.